MindscapeHQ/raygun4aspire/README.md

 These can each be set to an array of keys to ignore.
 Setting an option as `*` will indicate that all the keys will not be sent to Raygun.
 Placing `*` before, after or at both ends of a key will perform an ends-with, starts-with or contains operation respectively.
 For example, `IgnoreFormFieldNames: ["*password*"]` will cause Raygun to ignore all form fields that contain "password" anywhere in the name.
 These options are not case sensitive.

-Note: There is also a special `IgnoreSensitiveFieldNames` property which is a catch all option that will be applied to ALL fields in the `RaygunRequestMessage`.
+Note: There is also a special `IgnoreSensitiveFieldNames` property which allows you to set common filter lists that apply to all query-parameters, form-fields, headers and cookies.
+(This setting is also used for filtering the raw request payload as explained further below).

 ## Remove sensitive data logged from the raw request payload